 '33 black Willys Street Rod (misspelled on bottom as "Streey", 1982 model), and 1987 yellow Ford Bronco II...$3 each (View both)

 Matchbox Rice Krispies Ford Model A truck/van, an early 1990s Kellogg's cereal mail-in.
 Has the 1979 copyright on chassis from when they first did that model truck, so don't fall for that 'made in 1979, so old and rare' b.s. on auctions.
 Not that old, not rare.
 Still bagged, have 7.
-Clearance!...$1 ea.
+Only...$2 ea.
 (View)

 (NASCAR die-cast is on the Sports page)